astridlol/Grant/README.md

 - Durations | A list of durations you would like this rank to have, a maximum of six is allowed.
 Supports hours (h), days (d), weeks (w) and months (m), as well as `forever`.

 After you've made your changes, you can reload the current configurations using `/grant reload`.

-## Downloading

-In order to download Grant, you can go to the Polymart page [here](https://polymart.org/resource/grant.4717) and purchase it for $2.50!
-This way you get updates immediately, and you support my work :) But, if you feel like being a meanie, you can always compile the source yourself.